Decomposable operators acting between distinct $L^p$-direct integrals of Banach spaces: Abstract

 \section{Abstract}

-The notion of decomposable operators acting between different $L^p$-direct integrals of Banach spaces is introduced.
-We show that those operators generalize the composition operator, in sense that a mapping is replaced by a binary relation.
-The necessary and sufficient conditions of the boundedness of those operators are the main result of the paper.
+The notion of decomposable operators acting between distinct $L^p$-direct integrals of Banach spaces is introduced.
+We show that these operators generalize the composition operator, in sense that a mapping is replaced by a binary relation.
+The necessary and sufficient conditions for the boundedness of those operators are the main results of the paper.\\ Keywords: Direct integral; $L^p$-direct integral; composition operator; decomposable operators; mixed-norm Lebesgue space